House prices continue to rise in Montevideo; but demand is weakening

 Demand from foreign buyers remains weak.
 The real estate market in Uruguay, and particularly in its beach resorts, relies heavily on foreign buyers, around 75% of whom have traditionally been Argentines, followed by Brazilians (with about 20% share) while the remaining 5% were buyers from other countries.
 Some European retirees are also drawn to Montevideo, especially writers and artists.
 Argentina's economic crises always have a big impact in Uruguay.

 Real estate transactions in Uruguay are typically quoted in dollars because of a history of fluctuations in the value of the Uruguayan peso.

-Among the seventeen Montevideo neighborhoods included in the survey, Aguada posted the sharpest house price hike of around 11.46% during the year to June 2017.
-It was followed by La Blanqueada (8.97%), Prado (7.47%), and Punta Carretas (7.30%).
+Among the eighteen Montevideo neighborhoods included in the El Observador survey, Parque Rodó posted the biggest house price increases - around 13% during the year to December 2018.

 Foreign buyers can buy both built properties and land in Uruguay.
 In November 2013, Congress prohibited ownership of productive land by corporations in which foreign countries are direct or indirect shareholders.
 But the bill does not affect individual foreign buyers, who can still purchase land.

 Gross rental yields on Montevideo apartments and houses are good

 Gross rental yields are moderate to good, at around 5.5% to 7.5%.
 They are better on smaller houses and apartments, as is typical in most countries.
 Bear in mind that these yields are gross, i.e., before costs and taxes, and so realistically net rental returns would normally be a couple of percentage points lower.

 Rental yields in Montevideo have not changed much in recent years, though they are slightly lower than they were 10 years ago.